muratkeremozcan/rocket-cypress/test-plan.md

 ### **Test flake**
 Tests must produce consistent results every time.
-Pipeline execution is the quorum.
+Repeatable pipeline execution results is the quorum.

 If a test cannot produce reliable results, it reduces confidence in the tests and requires maintenance which reduces all value.
-In these cases it is best to manual test.
+In these cases it is best to manually test the functionality.

-**Locally identifying test flake**: headless execution in an OS that replicates pipeline CI machine is preferred; Linux & Mac will behave more similar to the pipeline than Windows -with the exception of windows docker containers if you are using one.
+**Locally identifying test flake**: headless execution in an OS that replicates pipeline CI machine is preferred; Linux & Mac will behave more similarly to the pipeline than Windows -with the exception of windows docker containers if you are using one.
 Headless execution will reveal more of the test flake.
-There are various ways to repeatedly execute a test spec, one example from cypress is using the lodash library  `Cypress._.times( <times to repeat>, () => { <your test spec code> })`.
+There are various ways to repeatedly execute a test spec, one example from Cypress is using the lodash library  `Cypress._.times( <times to repeat>, () => { <your test spec code> })`.
 This must be utilized before pushing any code for a merge request.

 **Identifiying test flake in the pipeline**: use consistency testing; if pipeline runners allow it, run as many test specs in parallel in a pipeline job, and then repeat the stage.
 Example: 5 pipelines in parallel for a job, the stage repeats 5 times, resulting in 25 executions of the test spec.

 Some frameworks also have access to the API layer.
 When doing ui-e2e testing, sniff the API and wait for calls to happen before making UI assertions.
 It is best to have full assertion API tests separated to build confidence that the APIs work before running the UI tests that rely on them.
 This is so that UI tests can be isolated to UI failures when the APIs are working well.
 It is preferable not to do only-UI testing without any awareness of the APIs.

 **Test retry**: Many frameworks have a retry mechanism.
 These should be utilized as a last resort if the test is still very valuable to have despite flakiness that cannot be worked around.
 It is acceptable to use retry mechanism if the inconsistent test result is due to a -hopefully temporary- unreliability in the system.
 In these cases, defects should be entered against the system for the sporadic issues, and work around them in automated testing with retry mechanism.
 Retry can also be implemented at test code level using recursion, be sure to use counters and only retry a limited number of times.
+Finally, if all the above issues are addressed, retries can be included optionally.

 ### **CI: branch, master, preview | prod**